rafael0torres/handbook/content/docs/jornada_do_estudante/student_success/_index.md

 ---
 weight: 3
-title: "Student Success/Sucesso do Estudante"
+title: "Sucesso do Estudante"
 ---

-# Student Success
+# Sucesso do Estudante

 Vertical responsável pelo sucesso do/da estudante após a graduação no curso da Trybe